 The rising interest rates shouldn’t have a significant effect on federal student loan borrowers at this time, but those with private loans could expect increasing rates.

-The student loan payment moratorium that began in March 2020 has been extended for a final time to December 31, 2022.
+The student loan payment moratorium that began in March 2020 has been extended to 2023.
 All federal student loans have had a set interest rate of 0% and therefore aren’t affected by rising rates at this time.
 Additionally, federal student loans have been bound by fixed rates since 2006.
 Only federal borrowers who received a variable-rate student loan before July 2006 would experience a higher rate.

 On the other hand, private student loans are not bound by a moratorium thus they will be likely affected by the rising rates, depending on the terms.
 If you have a variable-rate private student loan, you will experience higher interest rates and the fixed rates you are being offered are likely to increase as well.